FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/preserving-human-rights-data-with-the-filecoin-network-a-journey-into-the-decentralized-web-with-hrdag.md

 Each of these Filecoin-based services typically partners with different storage providers, meaning data will get replicated to a more diverse set of nodes in different locations.
 Of note, this diversity can also cause confusion – sometimes data is packaged slightly differently, resulting in different CIDs for what is the same data.

-The data is available here:  <https://bafybeibq7ub6qkie62cy2tkoawwsw35jpvtvdl3nrwlhwuz2a4ate65eyq.ipfs.w3s.link/>.
+The data is available [here](https://bafybeibq7ub6qkie62cy2tkoawwsw35jpvtvdl3nrwlhwuz2a4ate65eyq.ipfs.w3s.link/).
 This is a view into the IPFS world, via a web gateway.
 This gateway is run by the [web3.storage](https://web3.storage) team, the platform we used to upload the data, but there are other public web gateways run by [Cloudflare](https://cloudflare-ipfs.com/ipfs/bafybeibq7ub6qkie62cy2tkoawwsw35jpvtvdl3nrwlhwuz2a4ate65eyq/) and [others](https://docs.ipfs.tech/concepts/public-utilities/#public-ipfs-gateways).

 While IPFS is not a single point of failure, the web gateway is a single point of failure – if that link breaks, the data would still be on IPFS but you wouldn’t be able to find it using that specific link.
 You’d need to pull out the CID and then feed it either to another gateway or connect directly to IPFS by using a client program or a browser that supports it, like Brave or Agregore.
 Ultimately, our datasets are backed up on Filecoin, which uses cryptocurrency to incentivize long-term storage of the data, but there’s nothing to stop others from providing other stores as a voluntary service.